pauleveritt/pycharm_companion/docs/blogposts/developing-cloud-applications/index.rst

 .. section::
     published: 2017-12-17 12:23
-    excerpt: Using PyCharm with Vagrant, EC2, and Ansible for Flask API
+    subheading: Using PyCharm with Vagrant, EC2, and Ansible for Flask API
     is_series: True

 ==============================